scottwestover/LiveEngage-Chat-Transcript-Tool/README.md

 5. Click Replace All

 ##Updates
-Master - Updated Instructions to include how to format data in Excel when you export the table.
+Master - Fixed issue where there was not time displayed for offline surveys.
+Added in data for disconnect reason to data table.
+Added a Disconnected By Report.
+Added in an option to exlclude non-interactive chats from the transcript.
+These chats will not show in the table, or in the reports.

 * Version 1.0
  * Initial Release